Designed and Developed by Gattaca plc © 2002-2017 Gattaca plc. Gattaca plc is Registered in England at

 The interviewer is looking to resolve a problem and thus, is in a purchasing mode.
 The interviewer needs to acquire the services of someone that is going to resolve that need.
 For you, this is a sales process; you have to know what the buying signals are and satisfy these by providing the product; you!

 More than ever, clients will expect you to have researched the company prior to interview.
-Do more than just look at their website; use the major search engines to find.
+Do more than just look at their website; use the major search engines.

 This effort will prepare you for questions and help you to formulate your own, enable you to be aware of external industry issues and get a feeling for the culture of the company and industry.
 The more you know about the job and company prior to the interview the bigger your impact.
 The interviewer will be impressed with your diligence and enthusiasm, and naturally it reflects the thoroughness of your work.
 When possible mention that you have researched the company during interview by phrasing “when I was researching the company…”